AlexsLemonade/refinebio/README.md

 ```

 This command will output both the stderr and stdout logs from the container
 which ran that allocation.
-The allocation is really a Data Refinery job.
+The allocation is really a Refine.bio job.

 ### Testing